-Prescription medication, within the limits of this policy, is any medication prescribed by physician.
+Prescription medication, within the limits of this policy, is any medication prescribed by a physician.

-Prevalent Medical Condition is a condition diagnosed by a registered health professional that may impact the full participation of students in learning activities and requires accommodation and a Plan of Care to provide for the health and/or safety of the students that has the potential to result in a medical incident or a life-threatening medical emergency.
+Prevalent Medical Condition is a condition diagnosed by a registered health professional that may impact the full participation of students in learning activities and requires accommodation and a Plan of Care to provide for the health and/or safety of the students.

-CROSS REFERENCE Date Approved October 1, 2019 LEGAL/MINISTRY OF EDUCATION REFERENCE Procedures: 4.14 Anaphylaxis and Life- Threatening Allergies 4.15 Pediculosis Control 4.70 Supporting Students with Serious Health Conditions Complex Medical Needs 4.72 Asthma 4.73 Communicable Diseases 4.74 Student Concussion Protocol 4.75 Diabetes Management 4.76 Authorization for Storage & Administration of Prescribed Medication 4.77 Seizure Disorder/Epilepsy 4.78 Fifth Disease Board Motion 63 Review Prior to 2024 2028 Education Act 265(1)(j), Ministry of Education Policy/Program Memorandum 81: Provision of Health Support Services in School Settings Policy/Program Memorandum 149 Protocol for Partnerships with External Agencies for Provisions of Services by Regulated Health Professionals, Regulated Social Service Professions and Paraprofessionals Regulated Health Professions Act (1991) Ontario Human Rights Code Health Promotion and Protection Act (1990) Health Care Consent Act (1996) Municipal Freedom of Information and Protection of Privacy Act (1990) Personal Health Information Protection Act (2004) The Immunization of School Pupils Act, 1982 Communicable Disease Guidelines for Schools by the Northwestern Health Unit PPM-Policy/Program Memorandum 161 - Supporting Children and Students with Prevalent Medical Conditions (Anaphylaxis, Asthma, Diabetes, and/or Epilepsy) in Schools.
+CROSS-REFERENCE LEGAL/MINISTRY OF EDUCATION REFERENCE Policies: Procedures: 4.14 Anaphylaxis and Life-Threatening Allergies 4.72 Asthma 4.74 Student Concussion Protocol 4.75 Diabetes Management 4.76 Authorization for Storage and Administration of Prescribed Medication 4.77 Seizure Disorder/Epilepsy Education Act 265(1)(j), Policy/Program Memorandum 81: Provision of Health Support Services in School Settings Policy/Program Memorandum 149 Protocol for Partnerships with External Agencies for Provisions of Services by Regulated Health Professionals, Regulated Social Service Professions and Paraprofessionals Regulated Health Professions Act (1991) Ontario Human Rights Code Health Promotion and Protection Act (1990) Health Care Consent Act (1996) Municipal Freedom of Information and Protection of Privacy Act (1990) Personal Health Information Protection Act (2004) Policy/Program Memorandum 161 - Supporting Children and Students with Prevalent Medical Conditions (Anaphylaxis, Asthma, Diabetes, and/or Epilepsy) in Schools.
 Good Samaritan Act (2001) s2(1) and (2) Sabrina's Law (2015) Rowan's Law (2017)